flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 weighted avg     0.7635    0.7732    0.7655      2491
 ```

 This report gives us a breakdown of the precision, recall and F1 score of all classes, as well as overall.

+Congrats, you just trained your first model!

+## Step-By-Step Walkthrough

+The above code showed you how to train a PoS tagger.

-Now let's look at the steps in the training script one-by-one:
+Now let's look at each of the main steps in the above script:

 ### Step 1: Loading the Corpus